OpenResearchInstitute/pluto_msk/README.md

 git clone --recursive https://github.com/OpenResearchInstitute/pluto_msk.git
 ```

-Change directory into the hdl submodule directory.
-To match versions with what we did, check out the 2022.2 branch of the hdl repository.
-If you're using another version of Vivado, choose the branch corresponding to your Vivado version that you are using for development.
+To match versions with what we did, use the 2022.2 branch of the hdl repository.
+This branch should be the default when the repository is cloned.
+If you're using another version of Vivado, then you will need to choose the branch corresponding to your Vivado version that you are using for development.
+Here is an example of how to do that.

 ```
 /pluto_msk/hdl$ git checkout hdl_2022_r2